Public Transit and Air Travel

 All travelers are required to undergo security screening at airport checkpoints.

-If you need help or have questions at the security checkpoint, you or your traveling companion should alert a TSA officer and they can assist you.
-You can also provide the officer with a TSA notification card that you can print out yourself, or other medical documentation to describe your condition.
+If you need help at the security checkpoint, you or your companion can alert a TSA officer.
+You may also provide a TSA notification card or medical documentation describing your condition.

-If you want help or have any needs, you can ask for a passenger support specialist, who can guide you through the security screening process.
+You can request a passenger support specialist to guide you through the security process.

 Medications at TSA CheckpointsInvisible

-Tell the TSA officer you have medically necessary liquids and/or medications when you reach the checkpoint.
+Tell the TSA officer you have medically necessary liquids and/or medications.

-3-1-1 Liquids Rule Exemption: You can bring larger amounts of medically necessary liquids, gels, and aerosols, but you must declare them to TSA officers at the checkpoint for inspection.
+3-1-1 Liquids Rule Exemption: You can bring larger amounts of medically necessary liquids, gels, and aerosols, but you must declare them for inspection.

-If a medically necessary liquid, gel, or aerosol raises an alarm during the security process, it may require additional screening and may not be allowed.
+If an item raises an alarm, it may require additional screening and could be prohibited.